 Welcome to the MET Community

-Boston University’s Metropolitan College (MET) represents a vibrant and engaged community of students, faculty, and alumni.
+For over fifty years, Boston University’s Metropolitan College (MET) has represented a vibrant and engaged community of students, faculty, and alumni.
 Our mission, since 1965, has been to ensure that the resources of a leading research university are accessible to the community and the world, while providing students with high-quality, academic degree and certificate programs, first-rate faculty, and flexible modes of study.
 We remain committed to this mission.

 - MET’s programs in Information Security are certified by the Committee on National Security Systems, and were instrumental in BU’s designation as a National Center of Academic Excellence in Information Assurance Education and Research by the National Security Agency and Department of Homeland Security.